 • Place the steak strips in a bowl and add the cornflour, salt and pepper.
 Toss together until the beef strips are completely coated.

-• Turn the heat down to medium and add the ginger, garlic, broccoli, and red peppers to the pan.
-Stir fry for 2-3 minutes until lightly cooked, but still crisp.
-Remove from the pan with a slotted spoon.
+• Turn the heat down to medium and add another tablespoon of oil to the wok.
+Add the broccoli and red pepper and stir fry for 2-3 minutes until lightly cooked, but still crisp.

 Notes